Trung28899/BlockChain-Course-1/README.md

     - Course Goals (According to the course):
     +, Learn Python
-    +, Build a blockchain & Crypto currency
+    +, Build a blockchain & Cryptocurrency
     +, Learn Front-end development with React.js

 2, Content Table: